 - Whole Eggs.
 Cheap and rich source of protein: 7g/egg.
 The yolk contains most nutrients.
 Half the protein, vitamins A/D/E and cholesterol to naturally increase your testosterone levels.
 Don’t worry too much about cholesterol in eggs, dietary cholesterol isn’t bound to blood cholesterol.
-If you are concerned about bad cholesterol, focus on lower your body fat levels.
+If you are concerned about bad cholesterol, focus on lowering your body fat levels.

 - Omega Fish Oil.
 This reduces inflammation (joints/skin/heart/brain), lowers body fat and increases testosterone levels.
 You should get 9000mg EPA/DHA per day.
 Consider getting a supplement it is definitely worth the health benefits!

 - Wild Salmon.
 Cedar plank salmon is one of my favorite meals off the grill.
 Salmon is known as one of the best sources of omega-3 fatty acids.
 It also provides roughly 20g of protein per 100g serving.
 Farm raised salmon is usually more deficient in omega-3, since they’re corn/grain fed.
 If you can, go for wild salmon.

 - Blackberries.
 Strong antioxidants that prevent cancer, heart, and eye diseases.
 Buy it fresh or frozen they make a great compliment to any breakfast item or salad.
 For a recipe check this out: Blackberry-Peach Energy.